zooxo/SW15S/README.md

   GSB ROT   Copy and paste the cell program (overwrites existing program!)
   BSP       Delete complete sheet (!)
   R/S       Run CALC (side calculation) (copy result to LINE EDITOR clipboard)
-            Useful for inserting physical constants to RACK programs
+            Useful for inserting physical constants into RACK programs

 When demanding a cell reference (while editing a user program) press RCL to go back to the RACK navigation mode, navigate to the demanded cell and press /, 5